r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 You're wrong about that.
 There's nothing thrilling about this for me.

 **Kadoc:**
 This is simply a demonstration.
-I'm going to prove once and for all that I can do everything {(M) he /(F) she} can and more.
+I'm going to prove once and for all that I can do everything [♂ he /♀ she] can and more.

 **Avicebron:**
 ...I see.
 Well then, this is goodbye.